The 11 Best Resources for Learning Japanese

 Don’t be too frustrated if the game spits out the wrong kanji, even when you wrote it down perfectly.
 It can be quite strict with stroke order, but it only took a short amount of playing until I got the hang of it.

 So there you go.
-11 (remember DS games = one category :P ) hopefully useful resources for studying Japanese.
+11 (remember DS games = one category ) hopefully useful resources for studying Japanese.

 I’m always keen to hear other people’s study tips and resources so please feel free to comment.